yeepkalok0202/Robotic-Smart-Phone-Recommendation-Recognition-Chatbot/README.md

    - "Start detection"
    - "Stop detection"
    - "Next detection"
-   - "Recommend a Oppo phone with budget 3000 ringgit."
+   - "Recommend an Oppo phone with budget 3000 ringgit."
-   - "Recommend a Oppo with good battery life."
+   - "Recommend an Oppo phone with good battery life."

 3. For phone recognition:
    - Display the phone image in front of the camera.